gl-cardillo/amazon-clone/README.md

 ---

-This is an amazon clone full stack app made with Next.js and Tailwind.
+This is an amazon clone app made with Next.js and Tailwind.

 <br/>